straider/coding-dojo/QuickReferenceGuide/Chapter 09 - Objects.md

 > Modules define a namespace, a sandbox in which methods and constants can play without having to worry about being stepped on by other methods and constants.

 Modules resemble classes but have some restrictions: modules can't create instances and can't have subclasses.

+> Class names tend to be nouns, while module names are often adjectives.

 ```ruby
 module [MODULE_NAME]